jyyeo/CS179-Project/README.md

 There are several computations that can be done in parallel.
 For example, in the calculation of the bounding boxes of each body, the minimum and maximum x and y values are computed first, before determining the coordinates of the boxes of each body.
 This can be done in parallel, by using reduction.
 Given N values, this would take O(N) time in CPU, because the algorithm will iterate through every body to find the minimum x and y values.
 In GPU, the algorithm reduces the number of values to compare by half in each iteration, taking O(logN) time in total.

 #Code structure
+##vector.h & vector.cpp
+These modules defines a structure, vector_t, and handles vector computations.
+Vectors are one of the basic structures created.
+It is used to represent coordinates and velocities.
+It is used as a constituent of more complex structures, like bodies.

+##mechanics.h && mechanics.cpp
+These modules defines a structure, Body, and has functions to calculate the acceleration of one body on another body and to update a body's position and velocity, given the acceleration due to gravity on that body.

+##data.h && data.cpp
+These modules organize data for the Cuda functions.
+For example, it stores the acceleration, velocities and positions of each body in vectors for the updating of positions and velocities.
+These modules also have functions to use the results of the computations in GPU to update the position and velocity components of each Body.

+##bbox.h && bbox.cpp
+These modules defines a structure, Bbox, (which refers to the entire 2D space in which all the bodies are in, i.e. the bounding box) and has functions calculate the minimum and maximum x and y coordinates given the positions of all bodies, and also the coordinates of the centre of the box given the coordinates of the box.

+##saxpy.cu
+This module performs the calculation X + A * Y in GPU, where X and Y are vectors and A is scalar.

+##findMax.cu
+This module is a Cuda function that finds the maximum element within a vector.
+It is used to find the maximum x and y coordinates given the positions of all bodies to find the coordinates of the bounding box.

+##findMin.cu
+This module is a Cuda function that finds the minimum element within a vector.
+It is used to find the minimum x and y coordinates given the positions of all bodies to find the coordinates of the bounding box.

+#Tests